Routine use cases

 What to do next

-For "A practical way to fit face yoga into eye-area comfort sessions", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "A practical way to fit face yoga into eye-area comfort sessions" when you want app support for that action.
-The useful signal for "A practical way to fit face yoga into eye-area comfort sessions" is whether the reader can pick a focus area before opening a full library with less uncertainty.
+For "Routine fit: eye area comfort sessions", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Routine fit: eye area comfort sessions" when you want app support for that action.
+The useful signal for "Routine fit: eye area comfort sessions" is whether the reader can pick a focus area before opening a full library with less uncertainty.

 Evidence boundary